 Pitti Palace is one of the landmarks in Florence that shines the brightest.
 It houses not one but several of the most important museums the ancient city has to offer.
 Pompous in design and grand in appearance, it has been attracting travelers from all corners of the world for decades.
 More often than not, long queues form outside the palace making it harder to get inside, especially during peak season.

 Booking tickets with fast-track entry guarantee you will be able to skip the long and winding queue outside the ticket office.
 A quick security check and you can enjoy the Pitti palace museum!
 Plus, Palazzo Pitti Florence tickets booking has never been easier and safer.
 You even have a full refund guarantee if you cancel at least 24 hours in advance.
 So, don’t hesitate to book a journey through luxurious corridors adorned with artworks, decorated with gilded furniture and wrapped in stories full of twists and intrigues.
-If You are interesting to know more about the history of Pitti, we have an option for you to upgrade your ticket to Pitti Palace tour at any time.
+If you are interested to know more about the history of the palace, there is always the option to upgrade your ticket to Pitti Palace tour at any time.

 Being one of the grandest architectural monuments in Florence, Pitti Palace Florence boasts long and storied history.
 It was Filippo Brunelleschi (the creator of the legendary Florentine Duomo) who designed the residence for the Pitti family in 1457.
 Though Luca Pitti was a devoted and loyal friend of the Medici family, during his most prosperous times, he succumbed to the whim of surpassing their opulence.
 Hence, the grand palace idea.

-Nowadays, the palace houses several important museums which will awe you with pompousness.
+Nowadays, the palace houses several important museums which will take your breath away you with lush pompousness.
 Palatine Gallery, on the first floor, treats you to a collection of the 16th and 17th-century paintings (including a few by Raphael).
-Next, the Royal Apartments feature lush gilded furniture pieces from the 19th century.
-The Treasury of the Grand Dukes (Silver Museum), on the ground floor, shares a collection of Medici household treasures.
+Next, the Royal Apartments feature luxurious gilded furniture pieces from the 19th century.
+The Treasury of the Grand Dukes (Silver Museum), on the ground floor, shares a collection of Medici household treasures such as silverware and other utensils.
 Last but not least, the Costume Gallery takes you on a journey through the extravagances of aristocratic fashion.